-PARTS FOR TRANSISTOR CIRCUITS The miniature variable capacitor uses thin sheets of plastic as the dielectric between plates.
+PARTS FOR TRANSISTOR CIRCUITS

+The miniature variable capacitor uses thin sheets of plastic as the dielectric between plates.
 It is not as efficient as an air dielectric capacitor.
 Ceramic capacitors are much smaller than paper capacitors of equal capacitance.
 The transistor loop antenna at the lower right has a non-adjustable ferrite core.
 It is provided with two windings.
 S is one of the secondary terminals.
 P is a primary terminal.
 PS is a common primary and secondary terminal.
 The loopstick or tenna-loop at the lower left has an adjustable ferrite core.
-The winding is tuned by turning the projecting screw. soldering iron.
+The winding is tuned by turning the projecting screw.

+TRANSISTOR APPARATUS WHICH YOU CAN BUILD

+soldering iron.
 Transistors are easily damaged by heat and the purpose of the pliers is to draw the heat from the wire terminal and absorb it so that it cannot reach the transistor.
 If you do not wish to take the risk involved in soldering the transistor terminals you can clamp them under brass washers held to the base by round head screws.

 Operation.
 Connect the ANT clip to a 50-foot antenna and connect the GND clip to a good ground.
 Connect a 2000-3000-ohm radio headset to the PHONE clips.
 Place the two dry cells in their holder.
 Observe the indicated polarity, or damage to the transistor may occur.

 Tune the loopstick by turning the threaded shaft which moves the ferrite plug until the desired station is heard.
 Then tune the variable capacitor until the signal is as loud as it is possible to make it.

-SCHEMATIC CIRCUIT DIAGRAM OF THE COMBINATION CRYSTAL DIODE AND TRANSISTOR RADIO RECEIVER Trouble Shooting.
-If no signal is heard check the wiring and connections carefully, the polarity of the transistor and the polarity of the dry cells.
+SCHEMATIC CIRCUIT DIAGRAM OF THE COMBINATION CRYSTAL DIODE AND TRANSISTOR RADIO RECEIVER

 PICTORIAL CIRCUIT DIAGRAM OF THE COMBINATION CRYSTAL DIODE AND TRANSISTOR RADIO RECEIVER

-HOW TO BUILD A TRANSISTOR CODE PRACTICE OSCILLATOR Radio telegraph messages are transmitted in the dot and dash signals of the Continental telegraph code.
+HOW TO BUILD A TRANSISTOR CODE PRACTICE OSCILLATOR

+Radio telegraph messages are transmitted in the dot and dash signals of the Continental telegraph code.
 You will enjoy radio more if you can telegraph and read telegraph messages.
 You can listen to amateurs, ships and shore stations and perhaps obtain a license to operate a transmitter of your own.

 Anyone who wishes to obtain an amateur license must pass an examination in reading the telegraph code.
 No fee is required for the license.
 It is necessary only to pass a simple examination in elementary radio theory, in the Federal Radio Regulations and in sending and receiving the Continental telegraph code.

 When you can send and receive 65 letters, numerals and puctuation marks per minute accurately you can pass the government code test for an amateur license.
 During the examination, the code test is given first.
 If the applicant passes this, he may proceed with the examination covering the radio laws and simple technical problems.

 The first step in learning to telegraph is to memorize

+A TRANSISTOR CODE-PRACTICE OSCILLATOR

+When the 50,000-ohm tone control is properly adjusted the circuit oscillates at an audio-frequency and sounds are produced by the head-phones connected to the circuit.
+Adjusting the control varies the frequency and an exact imitation of the sound of radiotelegraph signals can be obtained.

+116 THE BOYS' SECOND BOOK OF RADIO AND ELECTRONICS